compound-finance/comet/docs/README.md

 ```

 * `asset`: The address of the asset's smart contract.
 * `amount`: The amount of the asset to supply to Compound III expressed as an integer.
+A value of `MaxUint256` will repay all of the `dst`'s base borrow balance.
 * `dst`: The address that is credited with the supplied asset within the protocol.
 * `from`: The address to supply from.
 This account must first use the Allow method in order to allow the sender to transfer its tokens prior to calling Supply.
 * `RETURN`: No return, reverts on error.